 Sochi has become Russia’s second capital.
 In the balmy seaside resort built by Stalin, Vladimir Putin can escape Moscow’s maddening crowds, swimming in the Black Sea, meeting a world leader and hitting the slopes all on the same day.
 This blog, which first appeared on Medium, looks at the changes Sochi experienced in the run-up to the 2014 Winter Olympics.

 Based in Berlin and Moscow, I’ve reported from the former Soviet empire since 1996 for NPR, Reuters, Slate, Bloomberg and The Moscow Times, among others.
-I currently am on a fellowship at the Wilson Center in Washington.
+I currently write for Foreign Policy and am a Global Fellow with the Wilson Center in Washington.